 The key elements of effective active flying are pitch control and pressure control: In very turbulent air, if the glider pitches hard in front of you, use the brakes to slow it down.
 Equally, if the glider drops behind you, release the brakes to allow it to speed up.
 Avoid flying with continuous amounts of brake in rough air as you could inadvertently stall the wing.
 Always consider your airspeed.

 In mild turbulence it may be best to not attempt to fly the wing actively and let the profile absorb the turbulence itself, indeed small applications of the brakes can reduce the inherent stability of the profile.
-However in strong turbulence Ozone recommends to always return the trimmers to the slow position, or at least the lower white line position and fly the glider actively.
-At this trim setting you will be better able to react correctly should an incident occur.
+However in strong turbulence Ozone recommends to always return the trimmers to the slow position (fully pulled) and fly the glider actively.
+This way, you will be in the best position to react correctly should an incident occur.
 No pilot and no glider are immune to collapses however in strong turbulence, correct active flying will virtually eliminate any tendency to collapse.
 When the conditions are very turbulent, be more active and anticipate the movements of your wing.
 Always be aware of your altitude and do not over-react.